kriseax/IT-1040/file-demo-class/readme.md

 - Exception handling

 ### Folder Contents
 **3 Python Files:**

 file_demo 1,2,3, each containing code as we progressed through the lesson, demonstrating different features of handling files in Python.

-**2 Text Files**
+**1 Text File**
+students.txt contains the data we read the file and processed.